 Let’s rewind for a second.
 What I didn’t mention earlier was that Karen at Mega Corp had made a comment to me about there not being enough ‘bubbles’ in my sample, as most male urine samples produce some element of foam.
 When I mentioned I prepared myself in the car prior to entering, that entailed finding a straw and stuffing it into my boxers.

 I entered the restroom, and again, I dropped trou.
 I reached into my boxers to feel if the straw I stuffed into them in my car was still there.
 It was.
 I proceeded to shake the ever-loving fuck out of that bottle before squirting it into the provided cup, and as I mentioned earlier, I was determined to pass this time.
 The synthetic has no chance of failing in the lab, it just needs to look like the real thing.
 I put one end of the straw to my mouth and the other end into the cup of synthetic urine, and there I was, furiously blowing bubbles into this cup of yellow freedom with the hope that if the guy does a visual inspection, it passes.

 I walk out of the bathroom and hand him a cup that looks visibly pissed in.
 He grabs it from me cautiously like it wasn’t a cup of frantic desperation, but real, actual dude piss.
 No scrutiny.
 No disdain for my existence.
 No immediate assumption of deceit.
 Just a well placed hand-off like he was the anchor on the last leg of the relay race of my life that day, and the cup of piss was the baton.
 A golden baton.
 Of freedom.

 He then said, “thank you,” and sent me on my way.
-The feeling of relief that came over me was overwhelming, and I assure you that I 100% did a happy dance on my way to my car.
+The combined feelings of relief, accomplishment, and happiness that became me was overwhelming, and I assure you that I 100% did a happy dance on my way to my car.

 I started that job in July of 2018, and then four months later left it to pursue a career in the cannabis industry.